tobiasdemaine/ceramassist/readme.md

 A workflow and documentation suite for ceramic artists
 ------------------------------------------------------

 Ceramassist was never intended to be a software title.
-It was created as a learning tool to help expedite my knowledge and learning in the art of ceramics.
-I use ceramassist as part my art practice.
+It was created as a learning tool to help expedite my ceramic knowledge and process.
+I use ceramassist as part of my art practice.
 The software runs on web server powered by php5 with the sqlite and curl extensions installed.
-There is no authentication or security on the application as it is intended to be used locally.
+The application has no authentication or security, as it is intended to be used locally.

 Feature include

-- Sample / Material database, with location maps and sever formula.
+- Sample / Material database, with location maps and seger formula.
 - Document database, ability to link documents to other sections.
-- Forumla Database
+- Formula Database
 - Recipes Database, with groups
 - line, triaxle, quadraxial blend tests
 - Firing database with firing schedule and kiln database